 Nurse and Midwife Referral for Radiological Procedures (ONMSD)

-The policy for the introducing of nurse referral of ionising radiation originated in the Department of Health and Children (DOHC), to improve patient care in 2007.
-The current legislation Statutory Instruments (S.I.)
-No. 256 of 2018, (with amendments S.I.
-No. 332 and S.I.
-No. 413 of 2019), which replaces S.I.
-No. 478 and all its amendments including S.I.
-No. 303, stipulates the definitions and conditions for medical ionising radiation, including the definition of ‘referrers’.
-The legislation includes registered nurses and midwives maintained on the register of nurses by the Nursing and Midwifery Board of Ireland (NMBI), as referrers.
-In practice this legislation authorises a nurse to refer an individual (patient/service user) to a practitioner for medical exposure provided that the nurse has successfully completed an education programme (approved by the NMBI) to prepare for this role.
+The policy introducing nurse referral of ionising radiation originated in 2007 in the Department of Health and Children, to improve patient care.
+The current legislation Statutory Instrument (S.I.)
+No. 256 of 2018, with amendments provides the definition of ‘referrers’, which includes registered nurses and registered midwives on the register maintained by the NMBI.
+In practice this legislation authorises a registered nurse and a registered midwife to refer an individual (patient/service user) to a practitioner for a radiological procedure.

 Related Documents